leon4rd/test/README.md

-## Where do fish keep their money?
-In the riverbank
+## What did the left eye say to the right eye?
+Between us, something smells!